llewelyn-williams/adventurers-driving-licence/README.md

  - More explanatory text.
 	 * Giving details to the player about what licenses they have earned.

+ - Autosaving of Options.
+	 * The ability to have the settings for sound and music carry over between sessions.

 ## User Experience Design